jessgordon/js-array-practice/README.md

-# Intro to Javascript: Array exercises
+# Intro to Javascript: Candy Store

+Includes practice exercises on arrays, classes, objects, and passing functions as variables into other functions.
+Jest used for TDD.